vgitv/one-term.nvim/README.md

-        number = false,  -- no number in main terminal window relativenumber = false,  -- no relative number in main terminal window startinsert = false,  -- start insert mode at term opening },
+        number = false,  -- no number in main terminal window relativenumber = false,  -- no relative number in main terminal window startinsert = false,  -- start insert mode at term opening relative_height = 0.35,  -- relative height of the terminal window (beetween 0 and 1) },
 }
 ```